sedghi/alireza-test-monorepo/README.md

 # DO NOT USE THIS REPO, THIS IS FOR TESTING RELEASE

+- I'm adding this from main that has moved forward here for for/release-3.1.0

-Cornerstone is a set of JavaScript libraries that can be used to build web-based medical imaging applications.
+Cornerstone is a set of JavaScript library here that can be used to build web-based medical imaging applications.
 It provides a framework to build radiology applications such as the [OHIF Viewer](https://ohif.org/).

 - **Fast:** Cornerstone leverages WebGL to provide high-performance image rendering and WebAssembly for fast image decompression.
 - **Flexible:** Cornerstone provides APIs for defining custom image, volume, and metadata loading schemes, allowing developers to easily connect with proprietary image archives.